hashbangcode/slow-query-exercise/README.md

 INNER JOIN clubs AS c ON cm.club_id = c.id;
 ```

-On un-optimised tables with 100,000 items of data this query takes 8 minutes
+On un-optimised tables with 10,000 items of data this query takes around 5
-(8 mins 18 seconds).
+seconds.

 After optimizing, the query took 0.1 seconds.